 Now 78 Japanese companies are operating in Pakistan and 51 are operating in Karachi.
-The areas of Japanese investment in Karachi are automobile and motorcycle industries, steel mills, pharmacies and zippers.
+The areas of Japanese investment in Karachi range from automobile and motorcycle industries, steel mills, chemical industries, pharmaceutical industries to zippers.

 Under the initiative of the new Government, we hope to see the improvement in the investment climate, including the improvement of law and order situation, stable energy supply, including electricity supply in particular.